Powered by .id (informed decisions) for Shellharbour City Council

-There were 497 people estimated to be living in non-private dwellings in Shellharbour City in 2011.
-The number of persons in non-private dwellings in Shellharbour City is expected to increase to 761 persons in 2026 and to 821 persons in 2036.
+There were 820 people estimated to be living in non-private dwellings in Shellharbour City Council in 2016.
+The number of persons in non-private dwellings in Shellharbour City Council is expected to increase to 1,309 persons in 2026 and remain the same at 1,309 persons in 2041.

 The age structure of the population is an indicator of Shellharbour City Council's residential role and function and how it is likely to change in the future.
 The age structure of Shellharbour City Council is indicative of the area’s era of settlement and provides key insights into the level of demand for aged based services and facilities.

 DISCLAIMER: While all due care has been taken to ensure that the content of this website is accurate and current, there may be errors or omissions in it and no legal responsibility is accepted for the information and opinions in this website.